openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         ;

-The keyword ``this`` can only be used as an expression in the body of an instance method of a class, *enum* or interface.
+The keyword ``this`` can only be used as an expression in the body of an instance method of a class, *enum*, or interface.

 It can be used in a lambda expression only if it is allowed in the context the lambda expression appears in.